IAAA/New World Studies Programs and Activities

 IAA/New World Studies Website and Newsletter

-During the summer of 2008 the Institute Director will invite DPAS 2008 Moulton Scholars Kbir Idris Syed and Amoaba Goodenas well as cineast Tracey Williams, to assist in the development of a new website that will also have a link to the DPAS website and an Institute Newsletter.
-The Newsletter will be published on a quarterly basis.
+During the summer of 2008 the institute director will invite DPAS 2008 Moulton Scholars Idris Kabir Syed and Amoaba Gooden, as well as Traci Williams, to assist in the development of a new website that will also have a link to the DPAS website and an Institute Newsletter.
+The newsletter will be published on a quarterly basis.
 If funds later permit, a paper version of the newsletter will also be produced for local dissemination.

 Student Exchange and African University Interface Project